Educational work environment for dropout youth

 Our Mission

-Imagine living on the fringes of society, perhaps discarded by your family.
-Perhaps you are on the streets, struggle with drug/alcohol addiction, or are a victim of abuse.
-You couldn't possibly feel more alone and yet, somewhere, deep inside, you still yearn to turn things around.
+Imagine living on the fringes of society.
+Perhaps you are on the streets, discarded by your family.
+Maybe you struggle with drug/alcohol addiction, are a victim of abuse, or are bewildered after leaving your cloistered ultra-orthodox community.
+How must you feel being told that you are unimportant and will never amount to anything?
+You couldn't possibly feel more alone, vulnerable, or invisible.
 Now imagine someone taking a chance on you, reminding you that you are worth it!

 Kaima, or "sustainability" in Aramaic, is a word that embodies society's collective obligation to preserve the environment and nurture this generation of youth well into the future.